 - enable you to follow and contribute to discussions and public debate

 - provide new information to academic and non-academic audiences and gain feedback

 - be used with your other public engagement activities

-As with other types of engagement, social media does take time.
+As with other types of engagement, effective use of social media takes time.
 You can determine which platforms would be most effective by considering the four questions below.

 1. What real world impacts do you want to achieve via social media?

-2. Who are you trying to reach, what are they interested in & what platforms are they on?
+2. Who are you trying to reach, what are they interested in and what platforms are they on?

 Consider who will have the most interest in your research and who can do something with it.
-Consider age group, occupation, location and interests when you are planning which platform to use.
+Think about age group, occupation, location and interests when you are planning which platform to use.
 Will the country they are in or how they work have an effect on when they are online?
-Can you find common interests and engage these user through existing sites?
+Can you find common interests and engage these users through existing sites?